 If you’re outside the normal range, or if you’re already having issues, talk to your doctor.
 Ask for a referral to a physical therapist who specializes in pelvic floor issues.
 They can help you develop better habits and retrain your body.

 It’s basically pretty easy stuff, right?
 Do the math to know how much to drink and drink it.
-(Hint: Contigo makes a 32-ounce bottle with markings to help you track your intake and is way better for our environment than disposable water bottles.)
 Choose water 66% of the time.
 Track your trips to the bathroom and count how long it takes to void each time.

-If that’s all it takes to help prevent incontinence in the future, why wouldn’t we do it?
-So, reusable water bottle in hand, we toast to your better health!
+If that’s what it takes to help prevent incontinence in the future, why wouldn’t we do it?

 Have you taken our Menopause Assessment?